 - A single printable pdf.

 - For Kindle, you can buy a Kindle-formatted version for $0.99 (the minimum price they let me set) or download this AZW3 file for free (see instructions for putting this on your Kindle).
 There's also a free ePub file for other readers.
-For all of these, formatting is pretty rough, and might be improved later.

 The series in a nutshell